linode/docs/docs/websites/nginx/nginx -ssl-and-tls-deployment-best-practices.md

 ### HTTP Strict Transport Security (HSTS)

-Google Chrome, Mozilla Firefox, Opera, and Safari currently honor an HSTS header.
-HSTS is used to tell web browsers to only make secure encrypted connections yo your website.
+Google Chrome, Mozilla Firefox, Opera, and Safari currently honor HSTS headers.
+HSTS is used to force browsers to only connect using secure encrypted connections.
+This means your site will no longer be accessible over HTTP.
 When HSTS is enabled and a valid HSTS header is stored in a users browser cache, the user will be unable to access your site if presented with a self-signed, expired, or SSL certificate issued by an untrusted certificate authority.
 The user will also be unable to bypass any certificate warnings unless your HSTS header expires or the browser cache is cleared.

 With all traffic being redirected from HTTP to HTTPS why not tell visitors browsers to only connect using HTTPS?